 So that is how I got to be where I am today.
-Sitting in Aldham Robarts Library, Liverpool having just completed the first year of my degree, working as a PR Executive in The Burn Nightclub back home (I even met Mark Wright and had shots with Basshunter through organising and promoting personal appearances) to now getting ready for second year and having recently been appointed as the PR Agent for a two piece; Guitar and a Voice so I can’t wait to see how the future turns out with that.
+Sitting in Aldham Robarts Library, Liverpool having just completed the first year of my degree, working as the PR Assistant in The Burn Nightclub back home (I even met Mark Wright and had shots with Basshunter through organising and promoting personal appearances) to now getting ready for second year.

 In my degree we are encouraged to explore both corporate PR and agency PR to see where we feel we fit best.
 However, I already know that agency PR is the sector I find most suited to my interests and expertise.
 I think I would enjoy working in a talent agency or management company much more, compared to a big name company like Jaguar or Marks and Spencer’s for example.